• Term

 Nave

 A nave is the central part of a church, extending from the main entrance or rear wall to the transepts or chancel.
-In churches with side aisles, the term "nave" specifically refers to the central aisle.
-The word "nave" comes from the Latin word *navis*, meaning "ship," which is fitting given the nave's long, narrow shape.
+The term comes from the Latin word "navis," meaning "ship," which is fitting given the nave's long, narrow shape.

 The concept of the nave dates back to early Christian architecture, where it was adapted from the Roman basilica—a public building used for legal and other civic proceedings.
 Early Christian basilicas, such as Old St. Peter's Basilica in Rome, featured a wide central nave flanked by aisles, with clerestory windows providing light.
 During the Gothic period, naves became taller and more elaborate, with ribbed vaults and large stained-glass windows creating a sense of verticality and lightness.
 The Renaissance brought a focus on proportion and harmony, with naves designed to create a balanced and spacious feel.